Edward Knightly - The Sheafor-Lindsay Professor and Department Chair of Electrical and Computer Engineering, Rice University

 Bio : Edward Knightly is the Sheafor-Lindsay Professor and Department Chair of Electrical and Computer Engineering at Rice University in Houston, Texas.
 He received his Ph.D. and M.S. from the University of California at Berkeley and his B.S. from Auburn University.
 He is an ACM Fellow, an IEEE Fellow, and a Sloan Fellow.
 He received the Dynamic Spectrum Alliance Award for Research on New Opportunities for Dynamic Spectrum Access and the National Science Foundation CAREER Award.
 He received best paper awards from ACM MobiCom, ACM MobiHoc, IEEE Communications and Network Security (CNS), IEEE SECON (twice), and the IEEE Workshop on Cognitive Radio Architectures for Broadband.
 He served as general chair or technical chair for ACM MobiHoc, ACM MobiSys, IEEE INFOCOM, and IEEE SECON.
 He serves as an editor-at-large for IEEE/ACM Transactions on Networking and serves on the IMDEA Networks Scientific Council.

-New spectrum bands are emerging spanning from MHz to THz.
-Such unprecedented diversity of spectrum provides the opportunity to develop systems with previously impossible capabilities spanning from communication to sensing.
-In this talk, I will highlight three aspects of diverse spectrum systems: First, what are the technical hurdles in accessing new and diverse spectrum for communication and sensing?
+Abstract: New spectrum bands are emerging spanning from millimeter wave to THz.
+Such bands provide an opportunity to develop systems with previously impossible capabilities spanning from communication to sensing and security.
+In this talk, I will highlight three aspects of such systems: First, what are the technical hurdles in accessing spectrum as we approach THz bands?
 Second, how can diverse bands be fused together to provide features that no band can independently provide?
-And finally, what are the application drivers that can make use of such functionality?
+And finally, what new security features and threats do emerging bands introduce?
 Throughout, I will draw on recent experiences from experimental systems to highlight early results and open challenges.

 Wonil Roh - Vice President and Head of Technology Strategy Group at Networks Business Division, Samsung Electronics